 You don’t need a scientist to tell you that some sounds will annoy you while others won’t.
 Noises at nighttime are irritating and disruptive and can cause stress.
 What’s worse is this is likely to be compounded by the fact that a lack of sleep will result in irritability, a short temper and a decreased ability to handle stress.
 Combine these factors with a pre-existing medical condition, and the situation is even more problematic.

 Dr Lawrence Epstein, Medical Director of Sleep Health Centers, says that ‘there is a big relationship between psychiatric and psychological problems and sleep.
 So people who are depressed or have anxiety often have trouble with sleep as part of those disorders’.
 People who are constantly disturbed by noise can be said to suffer from ‘noise annoyance’.
 The Guardian describes this as ‘the negative feelings noise can create such as disturbance, irritation, dissatisfaction and nuisance, as well as a feeling of having one’s privacy invaded’.
-This can, therefore, exaggerate the symptoms of mental illness as well as contributing to it.
+This can, therefore, exaggerate the symptoms of mental illness as well as contribute to it.

 However, it’s important to note that there is no evidence to say that noise pollution causes mental illness.
 But we can see a correlation between noise and a decline in mental health.
 An article by Life & Health stated, ‘While noise is not believed to be responsible for mental health issues, it is assumed to accelerate and intensify the development of latent mental disorders.
-Noise may cause or contribute to neurosis, hysteria, and psychosis’.
+Noise may cause or contribute to neurosis, hysteria, and psychosis.
 So, while living in a constantly noisy environment may not make you mentally ill, it will most likely amplify the symptoms should you develop a mental illness.

-If you suffer from noise pollution then taking steps to minimise the amount of noise you hear while sleeping is a crucial step to take both for your health now and your future self.
+If you suffer from noise pollution then taking steps to minimise the amount of noise you hear while sleeping is a crucial step to take both for your health now and in your future self.
 Studies have shown that living in a busy city can increase the risk of schizophrenia.
 People living in cities are almost twice as likely to develop the disease.
 To reduce these risks, you can control your environment to ensure a better night’s sleep if you carry out these changes.